VitaliiSestrenskyi/orm-extension/README.md

-Bitrix ORM Extention
+Bitrix ORM Extension
 =================

-Extention for Bitrix ORM DataManager
+Extension for Bitrix ORM DataManager
 -----------------

 ##### Package caches the data so if you add new columns in the table do not remember clean the cache